-If at any time the judicial officer presiding over a virtual proceeding determines that the audio or video connection is so poor as to interfere with the fair administration of justice, the hearing shall be postponed until such time as a better connection can be obtained or the matter can be set for an in-court proceeding.
+If at any time the judicial officer presiding over a virtual proceeding determines that the audio or video connection is so poor as to interfere with the fair administration of justice, the trial shall be postponed until such time as a better connection can be obtained or the matter can be set for an in-court proceeding.
 It shall be the responsibility of a party or counsel to promptly inform the court if there has been a disruption of the communication that subsequently interferes with their ability to see or hear what is occurring during the virtual trial.
-An objection to the quality of a hearing must be made before the parties have rested or the objection shall be considered untimely.
+An objection to the quality of a trial must be made before the parties have rested or the objection shall be considered untimely.

 Because this will be a remote trial, the following additional rules will apply:

 - Two weeks prior to trial, each party is to file with the court and send to the other party a document called “Exhibit and Witness List.”
 This list shall contain a list of witnesses that you intend to testify at trial.
 It shall also contain a list that briefly describes each exhibit (such as a document, audio or video recording, or physical object) that you intend to introduce at trial.
 Note that things like text messages or other electronically generated information need to be printed so it can be introduced at Court.
 Additionally, please note that documents already filed in the Court file are not considered by the Court unless they are admitted at trial.
 If you have previously filed documents that you want the Court to consider at trial, they need to be included on the “Witness and Exhibit List.”
 The plaintiff/petitioner is to start their exhibit list with exhibit number 1.
 The respondent/defendant is to start their exhibit list with exhibit 101.

 - Any witness that is appearing by phone (not video) must be approved in advance by the Court.
 The party calling a witness that is appearing by phone must supply the name and phone number of that witness as outlined above.